LastLeaf/node-fpm/README.md

 * `portMin` The min value of port used by PHP-CGI, default to 9001.
 * `portMax` The max value of port used by PHP-CGI, default to 9099.
-* `maxWorkers` The PHP-CGI workers to start, range 1 to max available ports, default to 4.
+* `workers` The PHP-CGI workers to start, range 1 to max available ports, default to 4.
 * `maxReqsPerWorker` The maximum requests to a worker before it is restarted, range 1 to 65535, default to 500.

 `fpmService.request(params, cb)` Create a new request.